Failure to Supervise Lawyer

 Our Arizona failure to supervise lawyer keep attorneys accountable for failing to supervise an employee.
 A law firm may also be liable for injuries done to others caused by the acts of their employees, provided those acts are committed in the course and scope of the employee’s employment.
 The legal malpractice attorneys at Entrekin Law will be more than happy to support you if your lawyer or law firm failed to supervise an employee that caused damages to your case.

-Talk to Our Failure to Supervise Lawyers in Arizona
+Speak With Our Failure to Supervise Lawyer in Arizona

 Note that the law firm need not have been aware of the conduct; as long as the negligent conduct was committed by an employee in the course and scope and proximately caused damages, the law firm is liable.

 The dispute in these cases will generally concern whether the act complained of was actually done in the course and scope of employment.
 There is extensive case law defining ‘course and scope.’
 The Restatement (Second) of Agency, Section 228, states:

 ‘(1) Conduct of a servant is within the scope of employment if, but only if:

 - it is of the kind he is employed to perform;

 - it occurs substantially within the authorizedtime and space limits;